 Fuel systems must be designed to meet engine pressure requirements at the fuel connection to engine: 70 – 150 psi (ISB6.7 G), 75-150 psi (ISL G), and 65-150 psi (ISX12 G).

 Pipeline natural gas fuel quality can vary on a regional and seasonal basis.
 LNG fuel quality may change if it is held in storage for extended periods of time.
 Consult your fuel provider on a regular basis to ensure that natural gas fuel quality, in particular, the methane number, meets engine requirements.
-Cummins Westport natural gas engines have a fuel specification where the minimum Methane Number (MN) is 75.
-Customers can check the fuel quality in their area using the CWI Fuel Quality Calculator on the website.
+Cummins Westport natural gas engines require fuel with a minimum Methane Number of 75.
+Use the CWI Fuel Quality Calculator to make sure your fuel meets the required specification.